 Sometimes we recommend medicine as part of a child's behavior management plan.

 Some neurological conditions and illnesses may affect a child's vision.
 Our ophthalmologist assesses your child's vision and the way the muscles controlling eye movement work.
-He also assesses and treats problems of the optic nerve.
+The physician also assesses and treats problems of the optic nerve.

 Learn more about Ophthalmology.

 Our board-certified orthopedic surgeons are experts in evaluating and managing musculoskeletal problems in children.
-We treat conditions present at birth (congenital) and conditions that appear later in life.
+We treat conditions that are present at birth (congenital) and conditions that appear later in life.

-We care for patients needing surgical and non-surgical treatment.
-When needed, our neurosurgeons and orthopedic surgeons perform spine surgery together.
+We care for patients who need both surgical and non-surgical treatment.
+When needed, our neurosurgeons and orthopedic surgeons work together to perform spine surgery.

 Learn more about Orthopedics.